Mother of Champion Bicyclist Shares Why They Enjoy Being Part of the Long Beach Cycling Community

 Queen Bahati, who came to Long Beach by way of Alabama, Compton, Carson and Leimert Park in L.A., is an avid cyclist and the mother of renowned cycling champ Rahsaan Bahati.
 Both Queen and Rahsaan bring important threads to the ever-growing fabric of Long Beach bicycle friendliness.

-"It's much more convenient than using a car," said Queen, "and I may see things I wouldn't notice if I was driving."
+"It's much more convenient than using a car," said Bahati, "and I may see things I wouldn't notice if I was driving."

 The Bahati cycling legacy kicked into high gear when she and her husband Rashid were looking for activities for Rahsaan during his formative years in Compton.